 On his return to England, Dee set about establishing a career at court.
 As for so many of his generation, this task was troubled by the rapidly, sometimes violently, shifting politics of the reigns of Edward VI, Mary, and Elizabeth.
 He was greeted with initial success, receiving a substantial pension from the king and the patronage of the leading figure of the court, John Dudley, duke of Northumberland.
 But, whatever Dee’s prospects of advancement, they were rapidly dimmed by the accession of Mary I and the execution of Northumberland weeks later.
 Dee established himself in London not as a teacher of classical languages, but of mathematics, and engaged with merchants interested in harnessing his technical knowledge in the service of navigational ventures—an interest that Dee maintained throughout his life, as the contents of his library amply reflect.
 The reduction in his circumstances worsened following accusations of construing horoscopes of members of the royal household, tinged with suggestions of a conjuring conspiracy against Mary.
 Arrested and interrogated on the orders of the Privy Council, Dee was referred to the Bishop of London, Edmund Bonner, after questions were raised about the orthodoxy of his religious beliefs.

-Dee’s personal piety was unquestionably sincere, apparently serving for a time as chaplain to Bishop Bonner, and the year after his arrest had petitioned Mary, citing the dispersal and destruction of the monastic libraries, to found a royal library in which “such incredible store, as well of Writers Theological, as in all other liberal Sciences, might be saved and recovered.”
-Despite Dee’s position, the particular character of his Christianity was—to say the least—idiosyncratic and certainly heterodox when measured against the teachings of any church, whether Catholic or Protestant.
-Throughout his life, Dee appears to have accommodated his faith with the beliefs of the powerful, whether that was the restored Catholicism of Mary, a Reformed Church of England under Edward and Elizabeth, or the Catholic establishment of France and the Holy Roman Empire.
+Dee’s personal piety was unquestionably sincere, though the particular character of his Christianity was—to say the least—idiosyncratic and certainly heterodox when measured against the teachings of any church, whether Catholic or Protestant.
+The year after his arrest he was serving as Bonner’s personal chaplain, and he later petitioned Mary, citing the dispersal and destruction of the monastic libraries, to found a royal library in which “such incredible store, as well of Writers Theological, as in all other liberal Sciences, might be saved and recovered.”
+(Roberts & Watson, 194) Throughout his life, Dee appears to have accommodated his faith with the beliefs of the powerful, whether that was the restored Catholicism of Mary, a Reformed Church of England under Edward and Elizabeth, or the Catholic establishment of France and the Holy Roman Empire.
 This may have been due more to a pietistic disregard for the precision of theology rather than a politique cynicism that might also have been entirely uncharacteristic of Dee, but it left him distrusted by influential figures on both sides of the confessional divide that convulsed sixteenth-century Europe.

 Far more solid was Dee’s commitment to the new heliocentric astronomy of Copernicus that placed the sun, rather than the earth, at the center of the heavens.
 Dee’s extensive astrological calculations should be seen as akin to his astronomical studies, for he was a strong believer in putting both to practical use, whether in reckoning oceanic navigations, or influencing the policy of the Elizabethan state.
 Dee’s former service to the Dudley family was rewarded once more through the patronage of Robert Dudley, the queen’s favorite and later earl of Leicester, and included consultations over an auspicious date for Elizabeth’s London coronation.
 In a similar vein (though on this point Dee was certainly an outlier among his peers) his interest in otherworldly forces extended even to communicating with the angelic powers responsible for the movement of the heavenly bodies.